All Episodes

 dan friesen

-I don't have any old haunts.
+I didn't have any old haunts.

 jordan holmes

-Until late at night by yourself, staring up at the ceiling thinking, what if I were working right now?
+Sometimes you're going to stay in your hotel late at night by yourself, staring up at the ceiling, thinking, what if I were working right now?

 Wouldn't that be better?